Pepperdine University

-Pepperdine University (/'pɛpərdaɪn/) is a private research university affiliated with the Churches of Christ and with its main campus located in Los Angeles County, California, United States.
+Pepperdine University (/'pɛpərdaɪn/) is a private research university affiliated with the Churches of Christ and with its main campus in Los Angeles County, California, United States.
 Pepperdine's main campus consists of 830 acres (340 ha) overlooking the Pacific Ocean and the Pacific Coast Highway near Malibu, California.
 Founded by entrepreneur George Pepperdine in South Los Angeles in 1937, the school expanded to Malibu in 1972.
-Courses are now taught at the main Malibu campus, as well as the graduate campuses in the United States, Latin America, and Europe.
+Courses are taught at the main Malibu campus, as well as the graduate campuses in the United States, Latin America, and Europe.

 The university is composed of an undergraduate liberal arts school (Seaver College) and four graduate schools: the Caruso School of Law, the Graziadio Business School, the Graduate School of Education and Psychology, and the School of Public Policy.
 It is classified with a "Research 2 (R2): High Research Activity" designation.

 History

 Early years

 In February 1937, against the backdrop of the Great Depression, George Pepperdine founded a liberal arts college in the city of Los Angeles to be affiliated with the Churches of Christ.

 Pepperdine had built his fortune largely through the Western Auto Supply Company, which he founded in 1909 with a $5 investment.
 Pepperdine had a twofold objective for the college: "First, we want to provide first-class, fully accredited academic training in the liberal arts ...
 Secondly, we are especially dedicated to a greater goal—that of building in the student a Christ-like life, a love for the church, and a passion for the souls of mankind."

 On September 21, 1937, 167 new students from 22 different states and two other countries entered classes on a newly built campus on 34 acre at West 79th Street and South Vermont Avenue in the Vermont Knolls neighborhood of South Los Angeles, later referred to as the Vermont Avenue campus.
 The campus was designed in the Streamline Moderne style by John M. Cooper, an art deco architect.
 By April 5, 1938, George Pepperdine College was fully accredited by the Northwest Association in large part due to the leadership of president Batsell Baxter and dean Hugh M. Tiner.

 The student newspaper, the Graphic, published its first issue in October 1937.

 The college expanded significantly in the years following its founding, reaching an enrollment of 1,839 for the 1948–1949 year.
 The college's first graduate program, a master of arts in religion, admitted its first students in 1944, and the school's first international program, a year-long program in Heidelberg, Germany, was launched in 1963.